-Beat egg whites until stiff but not dry (SEE NOTES) and fold gently into batter.
+Beat egg whites until stiff but not dry (SEE VIDEO)

 Add your choice of fresh berries, whipped cream and syrup.
 Although topping are optional, they really make a huge difference in taste.
 These toppings go so well with these chocolate waffles.
 And the toppings are part of what distinguishes Belgian waffles from regular waffles.

-VIDEO: How to beat egg whites to stiff consistency💭 Top tipI will make up this entire recipe and freeze any left over waffles (they freeze well).
+VIDEO: How to beat egg whites to stiff consistency💭 Top tipI will make up this entire recipe and freeze any leftover waffles (they freeze well).
 Then I can simply take them out on a busy morning (as I need them) and pop them into the toaster to get them a little crispier again!
-My Amazon recommendations (affiliate links)

 📋 Chocolate Belgian Waffles Recipe